SuzanneHuldt/robot-wars/README.md

 [Demo](#demo) | [Intro](#intro) | [Quickstart](#quickstart) | [Setup](#setup) | [Approach](#approach) | [Challenges](#challenges) | [Tech Stack](#tech-stack)

 ## Demo
-Please find the final presentation and demo that was presented on the 19th January 2018.
+Here is the final presentation and demo that was presented on the 19th January 2018.
 https://youtu.be/X7m_-w3S5W8

 ## Intro